Mchy-DP/Mchy/README.md

     - <details>
         <summary>Linix/Mac etc</summary>

         Other Operating systems are not officially supported but will probably work.
 You will need to build the compiler yourself using the build script in [dev_util](/dev_util).
 Note: you will need [Java](https://www.java.com/), [ANTLR (v4.10)](https://www.antlr.org/download/antlr-4.10-complete.jar) & [Python](https://www.python.org/downloads/) downloaded along with pip installing the [antlr4-python3-runtime](https://pypi.org/project/antlr4-python3-runtime/).
-For the rest of this section I will assume `mchy.exe` is being used on windows, when this is seen other operating systems can use `python -m mchy` as one-to-one replacement assuming mchy is on the path.
+For the rest of this section I will assume `mchy.exe` is being used on windows, when this is used: other operating systems can use `python -m mchy` as one-to-one replacement assuming mchy is on the path and requirements/prerequisites are installed.
     </details>

 2. Get mchy on the path